Lance Armstrong: US Postal/Discovery: 1998–2005

 In 2000, Ullrich and Pantani returned to challenge Armstrong.
 The race began a six-year rivalry between Ullrich and Armstrong and ended in victory for Armstrong by 6 minutes 2 seconds over Ullrich.
 Armstrong took one stage in the 2000 Tour, the second individual time trial on stage 19.
+At the Summer Olympics 2000, Armstrong raced to third place in the Men's road time trial.
+In 2013, he was stripped of the bronze medal and third place title by the IOC after he was found guilty of doping.
+In September that year, Armstrong returned his medal to Olympic officials.

-In 2001, Armstrong again took top honors, beating Ullrich by 6 minutes 44 seconds.
+In 2001, Armstrong again took top honors at the Tour de France, beating Ullrich by 6 minutes 44 seconds.
 In 2002, Ullrich did not participate due to suspension, and Armstrong won by seven minutes over Joseba Beloki.
 During stage eleven and twelve of this Tour is when the race was won as US Postal had Vuelta champ Roberto Heras lead Armstrong up both climbs, breaking the peloton in the process.
-Then when Heras' work was done Armstrong took off to claim the stage wins only having to contend with Beloki.
+Then, when Heras' work was done, Armstrong took off to claim the stage wins only having to contend with Beloki.

 The pattern returned in 2003, Armstrong taking first place and Ullrich second.
 Only a minute and a second separated the two at the end of the final day in Paris.
-U.S. Postal won the team time trial on stage 4 and on stage 9 Armstrong nearly crashed out of the Tour while defending the yellow jersey.
+U.S. Postal won the team time trial on stage 4, and on stage 9, Armstrong nearly crashed out of the Tour while defending the yellow jersey.
 He was less than a minute ahead of Beloki and Alexander Vinokourov was on a solo attack threatening to overtake Armstrong in the standings.
 While traversing the Côte de la Rochette Beloki crashed violently and hard, ending his Tour and sending him to the hospital with serious injuries.
 Armstrong narrowly avoided the same fate by reacting in time to avoid Beloki, but to do so he went off the road and ended up on a foot trail which led downhill through a field.
 He survived upright on his bike nearly to the end, at which time he picked it up and carried it the rest of the way to the road at the bottom of the hairpin turn, essentially losing no time as a result.
 He could have been fined or penalized for taking a shortcut, but it was deemed unintentional.
 Armstrong maintained a gap of only +0:21 over Vinokourov, but Ullrich was emerging as the most likely rider to overthrow Armstrong.
 Armstrong then took stage 15—despite having been knocked off on the ascent to Luz Ardiden, the final climb—when a spectator's bag caught his right handlebar.
 Ullrich waited for him, which brought Ullrich fair-play honors.